npathhq/mobile-ios/README.md

 # Mobile iOS

-`mobile-ios` is a functional prototype iOS mobile app of NPath
+`mobile-ios` is a functional iOS prototype app of NPath

 ## 🎩 Acknowledgement